 Jerry supports JAG(UK) at HAUC(UK).
 He sits on the JAG(UK) Council and Strategy, and leads on the HAUC(UK) App.
 Jerry has been a prominent figure within the industry for a number of years both regionally and nationally.
 Currently Traffic Manager at Sefton Council , Jerry has previously held the positions of Chair(UK) and Joint Chair HAUC(UK).
 Jerry has also sat on a number of important committees and is also an integral part of the HAUC Conference process.

 Phil currently holds the position of Gloucestershire's Traffic Manager and has been involved in the street works industry for a number of years.
 Phil is also plays a prominent role in street works both regionally and nationally being regional chair of both South West JAG and South West HAUC .
 Phil has also been instrumental in bringing the performance scorecard work forward and the changes to the safety and street works code of practice.
 Phil is keen to develop systems and working practices that help the industry.

 David Latham is the Highway Policy and Inspections Manager at Kent County Council.

-Sarah is Street Works and Permitting Manager for Cambridgeshire County Council and Peterbrough City Council.
+Sarah is Street Works and Permitting Manager for Cambridgeshire County Council.
 Previously, Roadspace Management Manager for Buckinghamshire County Council, Sarah has had 20+ years working in the industry.
 Sarah is also JAG(UK) Strategy Group Chair, Permit Authority Group Chair and was Anglian JAG Chair for over eight years.
 Sarah is Highway Authority Chair on the Street Manager Governance Group.